On this page

 Depending on where sales receipts are stored, your acquirer may be able to respond on your behalf or may need to send the request on to you for response.
 If you receive a copy request, retrieve the appropriate sales receipt, make a legible copy of it, and fax or mail it to your acquirer within the timeframe specified.
 Your acquirer will then forward the copy to the appropriate issuer.
 Upon receipt, the issuer will then send the copy to the requesting cardholder.
 The question or issue the cardholder had with the transaction is usually resolved by this means.

 What happens when you don’t respond

 Fulfilling copy requests is very important, as is copy legibility.
-When copy requests are not fulfilled, or not fulfilled in a timely manner, or the copies are illegible, they almost always result in a chargeback.
+When copy requests are not fulfilled, or not fulfilled in a timely manner, or the copies are illegible, they could result in a dispute or compliance action.
 So, if you store sales receipts, it is always in your best interest to respond promptly and properly to copy requests.